harvesthill/reddit-wiki-archive/steroids/trestolone.md

 Trestolone is the *only steroid in production today* that is capable of sustaining normal male physiology in the complete absence of testosterone, including sexual functioning.

 Trestolone has an anabolic/androgenic rating of 2300:650.
 In rats, it was found to be roughly ten times as myotropic as methyltestosterone.

 *In some users,* psychological effects MENT conveys include a positive sense of confidence, euthymia and well-being that are noted to be more heightened even than those conveyed by Testosterone, Dianabol, or DHT derivatives Proviron and Masteron.

 ##Clinical Studies

-In a 1992 study in rats investigating the pharmacology of MENT, researchers found the anabolic potency of MENT to be 10X greater than that of testosterone, while also being 12X more suppressive on HTPA.
+In a 1992 study in rats investigating the pharmacology of MENT, researchers found the anabolic potency of MENT to be 10x greater than Testosterone, while also being 12x more suppressive to the HTPA.
 This means that if your average male produces 4-7mg of testosterone daily to keep muscle mass and sexual function, only 400-700mcg of MENT is needed to produce the same results.

 In this same study, MENT acetate was used to determine the rate of hydrolysis of the acetate ester and how quickly elevated MENT plasma levels were reached.
 The half-life is also VERY short, calculated to be only 40 min for the unesterified compound (not the acetate, which should extend the half-life slightly).